sttp/Specification/Sections/FunctionalRequirements.md

  * Basic Metadata - Defines each data point with only a short descriptor.
  * Subscribed Data Stream - Allows the incoming connection to define the measurements that will be selectively streamed.
  * Access Control - Permissions controls on a point by point basis.
- * Data Backfilling - Allows backfilling missing data in the event of a communcations outage.
+ * Data Backfilling - Allows backfilling missing data in the event of a communications outage.
  * Encryption - Data channels are encryption and the connection is authenticated.
  * Data Stream Compression - The data stream will support advance compression methods.
  * Advance Queries - Must be able to handle more advance request/reply queries.
+ * Data Pushing - Capable of initializing a connection and writing data out.

 ### Use Case Examples